Control 1.12 — Verification & Testing: Insider Risk Detection and Response

 - Insider Risk Management — Forensic Evidence (PAYG, 120-day clip retention).

-- Insider Risk Management — Adaptive Protection (sovereign availability).
+- Insider Risk Management — Adaptive Protection (commercial availability and configuration).

 - Insider Risk Management — Risky AI usage (extension prerequisites).